 From the moment you hatch the idea of immigrating to Canada, to filing your paperwork, undergoing exams and spending money in the process, it could take months to conclude before you receive your offer to become a permanent resident.

 Is it worth giving up a stable, fulfilling job back home only to work long hours as a taxi driver in Toronto?
 Would you pursue your Canadian dreams just because someone you know in Canada tells you his dream has come true?
 You’re the only one who can answer this question.

-While not all who wished to migrate to Canada had the same outcome (there are those who say they experienced nightmares coming to Canada), many of those who endured the long process of becoming an immigrant have been grateful of their decisions.
+While not all who wished to migrate to Canada had the same outcome (some say they experienced nightmares coming to Canada), many of those who endured the long process of becoming an immigrant has been grateful for their decisions.
 They have practiced their careers, lived good lives and secured a good future ahead of them.

 There are many questions to ask before you make up your decision to move to Canada.
-Canada is not for everyone; there are those who are happy and contented with where they are and there are those who want changes.
-These thought provoking questions help to uncover inner realizations and point you towards your ultimate goals, and determine if Canada is part of fulfilling those goals.
+Canada is not for everyone; some are happy and contented with where they are and some want changes.
+These thought-provoking questions help to uncover inner realizations and point you towards your ultimate goals and determine if Canada is part of fulfilling those goals.